guru-code-expert/OpenTrace/OVERVIEW.md

 # Overview of Trace and Development Guide

-The library of Trace is designed to be a lightweight, modularized package to allow developers to easily try new ideas on generative optimization and integrate learning wtih their pipelines.
+The Trace library is a lightweight, modular package designed to allow developers to experiment easily with generative optimization and integrate feedback-driven learning into their computational workflows.

-Currently, the Trace library has three main modules collected under the `opto` top module.
+The library has four modules within the `opto` top-level namespace:

-1. `opto.trace` provides the infrastructure for tracing computational workflows.
-It defines two primitives `trace.node` and `@trace.bundle`.
-They can be applied to Python objects and methods, respectively, which define the root nodes and operators of the directed acyclic graph (DAG) of computation.
-They both have a `trainable` flag.
-When set `True`, the wrapped objects are viewed as *parameters* of the computational worflow.
-Users can use `trace.node` and `@trace.bundle` to declare the data and computation that they wish to trace and/or adapt, and we call the resulting workflow defined by these two primitives a *traced* workflow.
-When running a traced workflow, a DAG will be automatiically created by Trace as a data structure, which will later be sent to optimizers in `opto.optimizers`for updates (upon calling `node.backward` with soem feedback).

-2. `opto.optimizers` has a collection of generative optimization algorithms, whose API is defined by an abstract class `Optimizer`.
-Think them like gradient algorithms.
-Their job is to propose a new version of the parameters (i.e. those set with `trainable=True`) when receiving a computational graph (DAG) and the feedback given to the computed output.
-Typically, these algorithms can be viewed as an LLM agent, which makes calls to LLM to analyze the computational graph and the feedback, and to propose updates.
-In Trace library, we provide implementation of several popular optimizers, such `OptoPrime`, `TextGrad`, and `OPRO`.

-3. `opto.trainers` are a collection of training algorithms (under the `AlgorithmBase` class) that use optimizers in `opto.optimizers` as subroutines to improve a given workflow following a feedback oracle constructed by datasets, interactive environments, etc. While `Optimizer` defines a low-level *optimization* API, `AlgorithmBase` defines a high-level *learning* API which standarizes the format of agent (by the `Module` class created by `@trace.model`), the data loader (by the `DataLoader` class), and the feedback oracle (by the `AutoGuide` class).
-With this common abstraction, we offer training algorithms, from the basic `MinibatchAlgorithm` which trains minibatches of samples to search algorithms like `BeamSearch`.
-The `AlgorithmBase` also handles logging of the training process.
-While there are overlapping between the functions of `Optimizer` and `AlgorithmBase`, the main distinction is that algorithms under `AlgorithmBase` are meta algorithms, as they should work for different optimizers in `opto.optimizers`.
+1. `opto.trace` provides the infrastructure for converting executing Python code into symbolic directed acyclic graphs (DAGs).
+It defines two tracing primitives:
+    - `trace.node`: Wraps Python objects, designating them as nodes within the computational graph.
+    - `@trace.bundle`: Decorates Python methods/functions, marking them as operators within the graph.

+Each primitive has a `trainable` flag.
+When set to `True`, these marked nodes and bundles become the trainable *parameters* of the workflow.
+By using these primitives, developers can create a *traced workflow* represented as a DAG.
+This DAG structure is automatically constructed at runtime, capturing both computational dependencies and trainable parameters, ready for optimization.

+2. `opto.optimizers` has an abstract class `Optimizer` that defines algorithms that take computation DAGs and associated feedback objects as input, and output values for the trainable parameters.
+These algorithms are analogous to gradient-based optimizers in PyTorch, but are typically implemented as generative optimization agents, leveraging LLMs to analyze feedback and propose parameter updates.
+We provide implementations of several generative optimizers:
+    - `OptoPrime`
+    - `TextGrad`
+    - `OPRO`

+3. `opto.trainers` has the `AlgorithmBase` abstraction that orchestrates the overall training process.
+Trainers manage data handling, tracing control, feedback collection, optimizer invocation, and iterating/stopping.
+Specifically, a trainer:
+    - Controls data sampling (via `DataLoader`).
+    - Determines when DAGs are constructed and when feedback (e.g. via `AutoGuide`) is collected .
+    - Invokes `optimizers` for parameter updates, possibly repeatedly and manages the training loop.
+    - Logs training progress.

+Although `optimizers` handle lower-level optimization decisions, trainers under `AlgorithmBase` manage broader training logic and are designed to be compatible across various `optimizers`.
+We provide implementations of common trainers: `MinibatchAlgorithm`(basic minibatch training) and `BeamSearch` (example of search-based training).

-4. `opto.utils` has a collection of helper functions and backends, which are reusable for various applications.
-This includes, e.g., abstraction of LLMs, database, etc. Making use of all these utils would requie installing optional depedencies.
+4. `opto.utils` has a collection of reusable helper functions and backend utilities, including abstraction for:

-In summary, `opto.trace` is the infrastructure, `opto.optimizers` are algorithms that process feedback and propose new parameter candidates, and `opto.trainers` are algorithms built on top of `opto.trace` and `opto.optimizers` to train learning agents.
+    - Large Language Models (LLMs)
+    - Databases
+    - Miscellaneous support tools.

+Note: Some utilities might require installing optional depedencies.

+## Concise Summary of Abstractions
+  - `trace`: Infrastructure to construct symbolic computational DAGs
+  - `optimizers`: Receive DAG and feedback, output parameter values.
+  - `trainer`: Manages DAG construction, data sampling, feedback collection, optimizer invocation, and training workflow control.

-## Common Workflow of Using Trace
+## Common Workflow for Using Trace

-1. Use `trace.node` and `@trace.bundle` to define the traceable workflow and its trainable parameter.
+1. Define a traceable workflow with `trace.node` and `@trace.bundle`, marking trainable parameters.
-2. Wrap the workflow as a `trace.Module` using `@trace.model`
+2. Wrap this workflow into a `trace.Module` with `@trace.model`.
-3. Create a dataloader using `DataLoader` and define the feedback oracle (an analogy of loss function) using `AutoGuide`.
+3. Define a dataloader (`DataLoader`) and feedback oracle (analogous to a loss function, using e.g. `AutoGuide`).
-4. Create a trainer from `opto.trainers` using optimizers from `opto.optimizers` and the above module, dataloader, and feedback oracle.
+4. Instantiate a trainer from `opto.trainers`, specifying the optimizer from `opto.optimizers` alongside the defined module above, dataloader, and feedback oracle.
 5. Run the trainer.

-## Common Workflow of Improving Trace
+## Guidelines for Improving and Extending Trace
-- **Developing new optimization agent** Contribute to `trace.optimizers` and design new algorithms under `Optimizer`
+  - **New optimization agents**: Contribute to `opto.optimizers`, sub-class from the `Optimizer` abstraction.
-- **Developing new learning algorithms** Contribute to `trace.trainers` (and `trace.optimizers` when necessary).
-Design new algorithms under `AlgorithmBase`, new dataloader under `DataLoader`, or new feedback oracle under `AutoGuide`.
+  - **New learning algorithms**: Contribute to `opto.trainers` (and optionally `opto.optimizers` if necessary).
+Design new algorithms sub-classing `AlgorithmBase`, new dataloader under `DataLoader`, or new feedback oracle under `AutoGuide`.
-- **Improving infrastructure**  Propose updates to change `opto.trace` (e.g., to improve UI, add new tracing, etc.)
+  - **Improving infrastructure**: Propose modifications to `opto.trace` to improve tracing capability, user experience, or additional functionality.
-- **Onboarding other utility tools** Add to `opto.utils` and update `setup.py` with optional requirements.
+  - **Onboarding other utility tools**: Add helpful tools to `opto.utils` and update `setup.py` accordingly for optional dependencies.